prakharmrsl/easypcceo.github.io/pages/pc-cases/smallest-atx-cases.md

 Otherwise, you'll be quite disappointed!

+## Frequently Asked Questions (FAQ)

+Here are some of the most common questions I'm asked about the smallest ATX cases:

+### What is the smallest ATX case?

+The smallest ATX case is the Corsair Carbide Series 400C.
+It's small and compact, yet provides terrific performance, cable management, and good looks.

+### Cat ATX fit micro ATX cases?

+Yes, ATX cases are designed to be 'backwards compatible' with micro ATX motherboards.
+Micro ATX motherboards use the same mounting standoff locations as ATX, minus a few of them (since it's smaller).
+Generally, an ATX case can fit a micro ATX motherboard, but not the other way around.

+### What does ATX mean?

+ATX stands for Advanced Technology eXtended.
+The motherboard/power supply configuration was developed by Intel in 1995, and has become one of the most popular PC form factors since.

+### Is ATX better than Micro ATX?

+Micro ATX cases blend the small form factor of ITX cases with the functionality of ATX boards.
+If you want to run a powerful PC in a decent sized case that's still small enough for your desk and portable, a micro ATX case is definitely a good choice.

+### How many case fans do I need?

+The number of case fans depends on how hot your system will be.
+If you plan on running your components with stock frequencies, you can probably get away with a few.
+But heavy overclocking will require more than just a few, configured in an optimal layout.

 ## Do You Need a 'Gaming' Case?

 Many companies advertise their cases as "gaming cases".
 Just because a case is outfitted with cool LED lights does not necessarily make it a gaming case.